c0di/testpythonrust/content/convert-markdown-to-html-script.md

 There are some additional steps in the workflow file to zip up the exercises and combine them with the HTML files, but the main part is running the Rust script using `cargo run --release` after setting up the Rust toolchain.

-The script generates the HTML files and index page, which are then zipped up and uploaded as an artifact.
+The script generates the HTML files and index page, which are then zipped up and uploaded as [an _artifact_](https://docs.github.com/en/actions/using-workflows/storing-workflow-data-as-artifacts).

 ## Conclusion

-I enjoyed rewriting the Python script in Rust and running it in a GitHub Action.
-The Rust script is concise and easy to understand.
-I also learned about release builds in Rust and how they can improve performance:
+I enjoyed rewriting a Python script in Rust and running it in a GitHub Action.
+It taught me some good Rust pieces, like how to work with files and directories, and how to use external crates like `clap` and `pulldown-cmark`.
+I also learned about Rust's release build performance improvements:

 ```bash
 $ time cargo run -- --directory /Users/pybob/code/newbies-part2